 Metrology well is an instrument that can generate or simulate the needed temperature.
 It has a well or hole in it to insert our thermometers.
 This is also portable and convenient to use.

-When using this instrument especially for digital food thermometer calibration, below are the calibration procedure:
+When using this instrument, especially for digital food thermometer calibration, below is the calibration procedure:

 - Observe proper care and safety, Metrology Well generates a high temperature which can cause burn and damage.

 - Check the thermometer for any visual defects that can affect its accuracy.
 Discontinue calibration if any defect is noted.